danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 2. Study the tracker points and try to change the position of the like button that you customized in a previous exercise.

-3. Try to test the boundaries of facial recognition (using lighting, facial expression, and the facial composition): to what extend can a face be recognized as such and to what extent is this impossible?
+3. Try to test the boundaries of facial recognition (using lighting, facial expressions, and the facial composition).
+To what extend can a face be recognized as such, and to what extent is this impossible?

 4. Do you know how the face is being modelled?
 How has facial recognition technology been applied in society at large, and what are some of the issues that arise from this?

 It would be worth checking back to Chapter 2, "Variable Geometry," for a reminder of how facial recognition identifies a person's face from its geometry — such as the distance between a person's eyes or size of their mouth — to establish a facial signature that can be compared to a standardized database.
-Not least of the problems is that these databases are skewed by how the data was prepared, its selection, collection, categorization, classification, and cleaning (this will be discussed in Chapter 10, "Machine Learning").
+One of the main problems is that these databases are skewed by how data was prepared, its selection, collection, categorization, classification, and cleaning (further discussed in Chapter 10, "Machine Learning").
 To what extent does your face meet the standard?

 </div>

 ## The concept of capture
-This next section discusses various examples of different inputs for data capture, this next section discusses various examples.
-The intention is to showcase some other possibilities of of the latter's application, and more importantly how this relates to datafication, commodification, surveillance and personalization.
-This is an attempt to discuss data politics more broadly: to question how our personal data is captured, quantified, archived and used, and to what purpose?
-What are the implications and who has the power to access the captured data, and derive profit from it?
-Few people know exactly which data is captured or how it is used?[^GDPR] However, despite the term capture, we should also point out that this is not total incarceration, and there are escape routes.
+This next section discusses various examples of different inputs for data capture.
+The intention is to showcase some other possibilities of its application, and more importantly how this relates to datafication, commodification, surveillance and personalization.
+In other words, this is an opportunity to discuss data politics more broadly: to question how our personal data is captured, quantified, archived, and used, and to what purpose?
+What are the implications, and who has the right to access the captured data, and derive profit from it?
+Few people know exactly which data is captured or how it is used?[^GDPR] However, despite the use of the term "capture," we should also point out that this is not total incarceration, and there are escape routes.
 More on this later.

 ### Web Analytics and Heatmap
-At the moment, the most widely used web analytics service, at least in the Western world, is provided by Google and contains tremendous amounts of data on website traffic and browsing behavior, including the number of unique visits, average time on sites, browser and operating system information, traffic sources and users' geographic locations, etc. This data can then be further utilized to analyze customers' profiles and user bahavior.
+At the moment, the most widely used web analytics service is provided by Google and contains tremendous amounts of data on website traffic and browsing behavior, including the number of unique visits, average time spent on sites, browser and operating system information, traffic sources and users' geographic locations, and so on.
+This data can then be further utilized to analyze customers' profiles and user bahavior.

 ![](ch4_4.png)

 *Figure 4.5: Google Analytics Screenshot*

 Heatmap is one of the visualization tools and provides a graphical representation of data to visualize user behavior.
 It is commonly used in industries for the purpose of data analytics.
 For example, it is easy to track the cursor's position and compute the duration of its stay in different areas of a web page, providing an indication as to which content is "hotter" than the rest.
 This is useful for marketing purposes, not least to understand which content is more or less attractive to users, and for companies or political parties to analyze where to best place their ads and other propaganda.
-The Facebook–Cambridge Analytica data scandal is a pertinent case study.
+The Facebook–Cambridge Analytica data scandal makes a pertinent case study.
 In early 2018, it was revealed that the personal data of millions of peoples' Facebook profiles had been harvested without their consent, and used for political advertising purposes.[^Analytica]

 ![](ch4_7.png)